villano-lab/nrCascadeSim/paper/paper.md

 assumes the Lindhard model [@lindhard].

-Figure \ref{LindvSor_fig} compares the normalized frequencies of ionization energies from the Lindhard [@lindhard] model with the Sorensen [@sorensen] yield model, which is applied after the simulation using python, and applies detector resolution models applied to both.
+Figure \ref{LindvSor_fig} compares the normalized frequencies of ionization energies from the Lindhard [@lindhard] model with the Sorensen [@sorensen] yield model, which is applied after the simulation using Python, and applies detector resolution models applied to both.
 This figure demonstrates one example of user-applied analysis utilizing the energy deposits at each step instead of the ionization energy.